Architecture is not about buildings, it is about peopleTeam HofmanDujardin

 As for an architect, what quality do you think is the most important?

 Our approach is to create surroundings where people feel good based on their intuition.
 People have an affinity for the balance they find in nature; we still desire natural elements.
 In architecture this means people need to find a balance in built surroundings which offers light and air, protection and comfort, surprise and action, and connection … connection between people, between spaces, between inside and outside and between culture and nature.
 In all of our designs the intuition of people has the highest priority.
-Also, our designs are always an extension of our personalities; we strive for clarity, quality, integrity and creativity.
+Also, our designs are always an extension of our personalities; we strive for clarity, quality, personality and inspiration.

 Which part of work do you think is the most interesting in architecture?